AyaElAkhras/raptor-SoC-renode/README.md

 ○ One SPI master controller (APB bus)

-○ One 8-bit GPIO port
+○ One GPIO port with 16 assignable digital inputs or outputs

 ○ One I2C master controller-standard mode